Implementation of the division algorithm in Python

 print('z =',z)

-In the 1st line of the program, using the input function, we read a floating-point number (of the float type) from the standard input (keyboard), which we immediately store in the x variable.
-The input function simultaneously displays on the screen the text given as its argument.
-In the 2nd line, we ask the user to enter the second number that we assign to the variable y.
+On line 1 of the program, we use the input function to read a floating-point number (type float) from the standard input (keyboard), which we immediately store in the variable x.
+The input function simultaneously displays the text provided as its argument on the screen.
+On line 2, we analogously ask the user to provide the second number, which we assign to the variable y.